E3SM-Project/polaris/docs/developers_guide/machines/index.md

 libraries aren't being found when you try to build an MPAS component.

-In the `[paths]` section, you will first give a path where you would like to store shared data files used in polaris test cases in `database_root`.
+In the `[paths]` section, you will first give a path where you would like to store shared data files used in polaris tasks in `database_root`.
 Polaris will create this directory if it doesn't exist.
 Then, you can specify `polaris_envs` as a path where shared conda environments will be installed for polaris releases.
 If developers always create their own conda